Top 70 Best Desert Landscaping Ideas – Drought Tolerant Plants

 23. Large Stone Slabs

-A simple landscaping idea is to use large stone slabs.
+A simple is to use large stone slabs.
 Using large pavers is a very easy way to create a large walkway or a patio.
 They can be easier to maintain than stones and they don’t have the same level of complexity as a paved pathway.
 With large pavers, you can just flatten the ground and lay them down for something that looks great, especially when surrounded by mulch or smaller stones.

 24. Stone Trails